What You'll Learn

 The study confirmed Dr. Miodovnik’s clinical experience.
 “We see a fair number of children we evaluate for autism spectrum disorder at an older age,” he says, “who previously have had an ADHD diagnosis.”

-Dr. Catherine Lord, the director of the Center for Autism and the Developing Brain at New York-Presbyterian Hospital, has a similar concern that an early focus on sensory issues, while it may help kids some, may be delaying autism diagnoses.
+Catherine Lord, PhD, the director of the Center for Autism and the Developing Brain at New York-Presbyterian Hospital, has a similar concern that an early focus on sensory issues, while it may help kids some, may be delaying autism diagnoses.
 “We see kids who fall on the autism spectrum,” she reports, “and for years they’ve been going to speech and language therapy and occupational therapy for sensory issues, when they should have had people working with them on social skills.”

 Why is autism overlooked in these early screenings?